 Get hands on with a range of science, technology and Indigenous cultural activities including chemistry, biology, earth and environment, engineering, astronomy and mathematics while you try a cup of bush medicine tea, get up close and personal with native animals, have a yarn with Aboriginal Elders from all across the country and try your hand at throwing a boomerang or building a tool or weapon using traditional methods.

 The Australian National Maritime Museum - in collaboration with the Royal Botanic Gardens and Domain Trust - will again present Endeavouring Science, a unique series of events for under-fives to adults taking place on land and sea.
-Discovering why cannons explode, diseases at sea, botanic lore and how science techniques have changed over the last 200 years onboard the replica of James Cook’s HMB Endeavour.
-Learn about the science of native foods with an elder and join a science treasure hunt via your mobile.
+Discover why cannons explode, learn about diseases at sea and botanic lore and marvel at how science techniques have changed over the last 200 years onboard the replica of James Cook’s HMB Endeavour.
+Explore the science of native foods with an elder and join a science treasure hunt via your mobile.
 Some events are free, others fee applies.

 We're saving the world ... one seed at a time!
 Millions of precious living seeds from wild plants are safely stored in the seed vault.
 Sub-zero vacuum packs, tissue-culture and cutting-edge cryogenic storage techniques.
 Visit our labs to see just how we do it.
 Delve into the secret lives of plants - survival strategies, amazing adaptations, reproductive feats and more.

-Sunday, 24 August 11:00am - 4:00pm, Australian PlantBank, The Australian Botanic Garden, Mount Annan, Narellan Road, Mount Annan
+11:00am-4:00pm, Sunday 24 August, Australian PlantBank, The Australian Botanic Garden, Mount Annan, Narellan Road, Mount Annan

 An exhibition that explores how the vision of a handful of astute designers internationally have transformed information technology.
 The functional and clunky machines from just over a century ago have become sleek and ubercool, must-have accessories that most of us cannot do without today.
 Drawing on the Powerhouse Museum's collection, the exhibition will feature products designed and manufactured by Olivetti, Braun and Apple among others and include iconic examples of radios, typewriters, calculators, computers, digital media players, smart phones and tablet computers.